mui/material-ui/docs/data/joy/components/button/button.md

 {{"demo": "ButtonIcons.js"}}

+### Loading

+The loading buttons can show loading state and disable interactions.
+Toggle the loading switch to see the transition between the different states.

+{{"demo": "ButtonLoading.js"}}

 ### Icon button

 Use the `IconButton` component if you want width and height to be the same while not having a label.